 Getting To KL Tower

-The tower is located at Jalan Puncak.
-You can take the KL Monorail to Bukit Nanas station where you can take a 10 minutes walk to the main gate at Jalan Puncak.
 You can also take the GOKL free shuttle bus and stop at Menara Hap Seng.
-From here, the free shuttle service at an interval of 15 minutes is available from 9:00am to 6:00pm for you to reach the tower.
-After 6:00pm, it is better to take a taxi to the tower.
+From here, the free shuttle service at an interval of 15 minutes is available from 8:00am to 10:00pm for you to reach the tower.

 The basic entrance fees to the Observation Deck: